DominionCyber/talon_hunt_framework_documentation/docs/tqm-specification.md

-# Talon Manager Reference
+# Talon Query Manager Reference
-This page documents the CrowdStrike API endpoints and Talon Manager features used to manage saved queries and lookup files within your Falcon NGSIEM tenant.
+This page documents the CrowdStrike API endpoints and TQM features used to manage saved queries and lookup files within your Falcon NGSIEM tenant.

 ## CrowdStrike API Reference

-Talon Manager interacts with the following CrowdStrike API endpoints.
+TQM interacts with the following CrowdStrike API endpoints.
 This section is provided as a reference for anyone looking to understand the underlying API calls or build their own tooling on top of the same endpoints.

 ### Authentication

 **`POST /oauth2/token`**

 Every API request requires authorization via an OAuth2 Bearer token.
-Talon Manager's first call on startup is to this endpoint.
+TQM's first call on startup is to this endpoint.
 The Client ID and Client Secret are sent as form data, and CrowdStrike returns a token that is valid for 30 minutes.
 All subsequent requests include this token in the `Authorization` header.

 ### Saved Query Operations

 **`GET /ngsiem-content/queries/savedqueries/v1`**: Retrieve Saved Query IDs

 This endpoint returns a list of saved query IDs that match a given filter.
-Talon Manager uses it to enumerate what currently exists in your tenant.
+TQM uses it to enumerate what currently exists in your tenant.
 For anything related to the Talon Hunt Framework, the naming convention prefixes every query with `talon_`, which makes filtering straightforward.

 Available parameters: